-• Task 7: Anticipated Open Space Needs and Long-Term Funding Strategies
+Task 7: Anticipated Open Space Needs and Long-Term Funding Strategies

-- Determine the amount of park space that will be needed to meet the City's existing goal of providing three acres of open space per 1,000 residents in the next 15 years based on anticipated growth. - Determine a cost estimate to create new park acreage to meet the existing goal above. - Recommend creative funding strategies for acquisition, development, and renovation of parks and open space. - Provide recommendations toward meeting the goal given amount of available land for new parks. - Complete a thorough review of the Park Land Dedication Ordinance, evaluate any impacts from 2020 U.S. Census data and provide recommended changes to the Ordinance that can increase funding to parks and open space.
+- Determine the amount of park space that will be needed to meet the City's existing goal of providing three acres of open space per 1,000 residents in the next 15 years based on anticipated growth. - Utilize the community engagement process and analysis of Task 3 to recommend modifications or changes to existing goals or establish additional or new goals. - Determine a cost estimate to create new open space acreage based on recommended goals. - Recommend creative funding strategies for acquisition, development, and renovation of parks and open space.

+- Provide recommendations toward meeting the goal given amount of available land for new parks. - Complete a thorough review of the Park Land Dedication Ordinance, evaluate any impacts from 2020 U.S. Census data, and provide recommended changes to the Ordinance that can increase funding to parks and open space.

-• Task 8: Park Accessibility Goals
+Task 8: Park Accessibility Goals

 Recommend accessibility goals by reviewing State and national park access initiatives and best practices.
-Focus on residents' walkability and access to parks, including the Trust for Public Land's goal of a maximum of a 10-minute walk for every resident to access a park.
+Focus on residents' walkability, safety, and access to parks, including the Trust for Public Land's goal of a maximum of a 10-minute walk for every resident to access a park.